xbeat/Machine-Learning/README.md

 Multi-dimensional tables are crucial for representing complex data structures in databases and data analysis.
 This presentation explores advanced techniques for handling many-to-one relationships in these tables using Python, providing practical examples and insights for data scientists and developers.

+## Gradient Descent from Scratch in Python

+Introduction to Gradient Descent

+Gradient descent is a fundamental optimization algorithm used in machine learning to minimize the cost function of a model.
+It iteratively adjusts the model's parameters in the direction of steepest descent of the cost function.

 ## Vision Transformer (ViT) Model Tutorial in Python

 Introduction to Vision Transformer (ViT)